MicrosoftDocs/well-architected/well-architected/cost-optimization/collect-review-cost-data.md

 Regularly review spending against the budget and cost model with stakeholders.
 Regular reviews help in identifying cost trends, outliers, and areas for optimization.
 It's important to involve stakeholders such as finance teams, operations teams, and decision-makers in these reviews to drive cost optimization initiatives.
 Reviews ensure that costs are aligned with expectations and allow for adjustments if necessary.
 Monitor changes in usage patterns, adjust resource allocations as needed, and implement cost-saving measures based on ongoing analysis of cost data.

-**Analyze cost data**.
+#### Analyze cost data

 Review the cost data collected from your workload to gain insights into your spending patterns.
 Reviews can include analyzing resource utilization, identifying cost drivers, and understanding the distribution of costs across different components of your workload.
 You should also notice increases and decreases in costs, for example, in compute usage and network transfer costs.
 Look for areas where you can optimize costs without sacrificing performance or functionality.
 For example, identify underutilized resources, rightsizing instances, or cost-saving features provided by your cloud provider.

-**Review architectural choices**.
-Assess the architectural choices you make for your workload and evaluate their affect on cost.
-Consider whether there are alternative architectural patterns or cloud-native offerings that can provide cost savings, such as using platform as a service (PaaS) or software as a service (SaaS) solutions instead of infrastructure as a service (IaaS).
+#### Review architectural choices

+When examining the architectural decisions of your workload, it's essential to focus on cost implications.
+Utilizing alternative patterns or cloud-native offerings can lead to significant cost savings.
+Opting for Platform as a Service (PaaS) or Software as a Service (SaaS) over Infrastructure as a Service (IaaS) can be more economical.
+With PaaS, not only are infrastructure expenses part of the service's pricing, but the platform also simplifies the provisioning and management of these resources under a unified cost.
+For instance, deploying a lower tier virtual machine as a jump box might introduce additional costs for storage, server management, and public IP configuration.
+In contrast, PaaS handles these complexities, offering a consolidated cost that often encompasses enhanced security.

 ### Automate alerts